 Instructions

-- Season both sides of the steak with salt and pepper.
+- Brush both sides of the steak with olive oil and then season with salt and pepper.

 Leave a Reply